-You're going to want to be on Capitol Hill.
-Though Seattle is a pretty gay city, Capitol Hill is where you'll find almost all of Seattle's gay bars, its only lesbian bar, and its crosswalks painted the colors of the rainbow.
-That said, West Seattle and Wallingford each have one gay bar, too.
+You’re going to want to be on Capitol Hill.
+Though there are gay people and gay businesses throughout Seattle, Capitol Hill is traditionally the gay neighborhood, and it’s where you’ll find most of the gay bars, the city’s only lesbian bar, and a few zany crosswalks painted the colors of the rainbow.

 The only gay bar in Seattle with an outdoor fire pit also has fantastic bartenders, clever DJs, and vintage gay porn (i.e., huge dicks) wheat-pasted to the walls.
 Plus, there's a photo booth.
 Plus, a gloryhole in the bathroom.
 What more do you want?
 Go-go dancers?
 They have go-go dancers on weekends.
 A tea dance?
 Sundays at 4 p.m.
 Karaoke?
 They have karaoke on Tuesday nights.
 Once I showed up on a Tuesday, and the entire cast of a touring production of The Book of Mormon was there, singing their hearts out.
 A word to the wise: The later you show up to Pony, the more crowded it will be.